awsdocs/amazon-s3-userguide/doc_source/DeletingObjectVersions.md

    Amazon S3 shows all the versions for the object\.

-1. Select the check box next to the **Version ID** for the versions that you want to retrieve\.
+1. Select the check box next to the **Version ID** for the versions that you want to permanently delete\.

 1. Choose **Delete**\.